 The midpoint formula

-The exact formula is: where x1 and y1 are coordinates from your first point, and x2 and y2 from second.
+where and are coordinates of the first point, and and of the second.

 The distance formula

-If you have two points and :
+If two points and are two points:

 Parallel lines in the coordinate plane